 Also seen regularly was Morley’s mother, Agatha, played by Cathleen Nesbitt, and the Morley’s butler, Cooper, played by Philip Coolidge.

 Appearing occasionally were Alice Frost and Walter Sande as Katy’s parents, Mama and Papa Holstrum, and Nancy DeCarl as Katy’s girlfriend, Pam.

 Predictably, Katy and Morley fell in love, and in one of the most viewed telecasts of the time, they were married on 5 November 1965.

 The event was heavily publicised and the famous Washington hostess and former ambassador to Luxembourg, Pearl Mesta, even threw a party to commemorate the event.
 It was attended by members of the cast and over 300 Washington DC notables.

-In spite of the popularity of the marriage episode, The Farmer’s Daughter failed to retain the audiences it needed to keep it on the air, and in 1966 – after three seasons – the show was cancelled.
+In spite of the popularity of the marriage episode, The Farmer’s Daughter failed to retain the audiences it needed to keep it on the air, and in 1966 – after three seasons (the first two in black & white and the third in colour) – the show was cancelled.

 Katrin ‘Katy’ Holstrum

 Congressman Glen Morley